ResearchDaniel/NeuralActivationPatterns/README.md

 # Neural Activation Patterns (NAPs): Visual Explainability of Learned Concepts
 This is an open-source framework for extracting and interactively visualizing NAPs from pretrained neural networks.
 A Neural Activation Pattern is a cluster in the activation space of a layer.
-The NAP approach is a novel explainability approach for building a fundamental understanding of what neural network layers have learned.
+The NAP approach is a novel explainability method for building a fundamental understanding of what neural network layers have learned.

 The framework is divided into two parts.
 The first part, [nap](/nap), finds clusters of activation profiles across different inputs (NAPs).